openharmony/docs/en/application-dev/quick-start/module-structure.md

 ![Application details screen](figures/application_details.jpg)

-> **NOTE**
->
-> The label displayed on the application details screen may be different from the one displayed on the home screen.
-These two are the same if the entry icon and label are configured for the non-Page ability.
+**NOTE**<br>The label displayed on the application details screen may be different from the one displayed on the home screen.
+These two are the same if the entry icon and label are configured for the non-Page ability.<br>
 ## Internal Structure of the uriPermission Attribute

 **Table 9** Internal structure of the uriPermission attribute